Carbon Tax Calculations

 So, next time you go to the store to pick up a kilo of carbon, you’ll have to pay an extra 67 cents.
 In return, you can stop filing income tax.
 Not a bad deal...

 What?
-You say you don't shop at Carbon Cubes 'R Us?
-I guess it's time to ask just
+You say you don’t shop at Carbon Cubes ‘R Us?
+Very well, let’s translate that figure into items that you do shop for.

 Carbon Tax Effect on Gasoline Prices

-The Energy Information Administration provides a chart showing the number of pounds of CO2 for various fuels .
+The Energy Awareness Administration provides a chart showing the number of pounds of CO2 for various fuels.
 They list gasoline as 19.564 pounds per gallon.
 To translate this into kg of carbon:

 Now the question is: is this the amount in gasoline or the amount used to create the gasoline?
 Oil refining is not 100% efficient, especially in these days of heavy oils and catalytic cracking.